1936 Hall of Fame Election

 From BR Bullpen

-The Hall of Fame held their first election in 1936.
+The Hall of Fame held its first election in 1936.
 The writers were instructed to pick up to ten players.
 There were no rules regarding active players.
-As a result, eight future Hall of Famers, who were active, received votes.
-None of them were elected but Babe Ruth was, becoming the first of just three players to be elected without the five year waiting period.
+As a result, eight future Hall of Famers, who were still active players, received votes.
+None of them were elected but Babe Ruth was, becoming the first of just three players to be elected without the five-year waiting period.

 The five players who were named on 75% of the ballots were inducted in 1939.

 There were 226 ballots cast.
 170 votes were needed for election.